FlawlessNa/Legends/README.md

   - Then, cross-validate with map objects to get each VR position, and compare with VR position estimated from minimap.
 Extract closest match.

 ## Map Parser
+- [ ] Should be able to group footholds/ladders by actual "platforms" and "ladders" for pathfinding
 - [ ] Class that can be used to draw canvas for ANY map (provided the .xml files are available)
   - VR Map Canvas
   - VR Foothold Canvas